vuestorefront/storefront-ui/packages/vue/docs/contributing/branching-guidelines.md

 We apply the strict variant in which the only commits allowed to `develop` are merge commits.
 So everything that should land in `develop` needs to go through a feature branch.
 In daily development `master` is never touched; neither branched from nor merged into.

-As a convention, we prepend every feature branch with `feature/` followed by an issue number and/or a brief description, e.g. `feature/#1234-sftoggle`.
-This makes it easier to distinguish the branch types in branch overviews.
+As a convention, we prepend every branch that doesn't fall into one of the following categories with the GitHub issue number this branch relates to, like so: `#1234-sftoggle`.
+See also our [Github Guidelines](github-guidelines.md#_4-create-an-issue-branch).

 ### Releases
 In order to release a specific repo state, with a version number and tag and all, a **_release_ branch** can be created.
 It is also derived from `develop` but merged into `develop` **and `master`**.